Cleo Springs, Oklahoma

 Cleo Springs (originally known as Cleo) is a town in Major County, Oklahoma, United States.
-The population was 326 at the 2000 census.
+The population was 287 at the time of the 2020 census.

 Description

-The post office was established March 21, 1894 and discontinued May 3, 1917.
-The Sod House Museum, which is listed on the National Register of Historic Places and also an Oklahoma Historic site, is located north of town in Alfalfa County.
+The post office was established March 21, 1894.
+The Sod House Museum, which is listed on the National Register of Historic Places and also an Oklahoma Historic Site, is located north of town in Alfalfa County.